ToluGb/spring24-foss-ghpages/docs/index.md

 ### Week 6

 * I learned about reproducibility and the importance of doing more of our work on the cloud.
 We also had a hands-on session trying out Shell on Cyverse.
 One thing I'm looking forward to is the time when I will need to use Cyverse resources to do my work.

+### Week 7

+* I learned about contanerization using docker.
+I have some experience using docker but it's been a long time since I last touched it.
+I look forward to building containerized software in the future.